-The best time to visit San Francisco is in the summer when the weather is agreeable and most tourist attractions are in full swing.
-Fall and spring can also be good times to visit, depending on the activities you want to do while in the big city.
+The best time to visit San Francisco is in the late summer and early fall when the weather is agreeable and most tourist attractions are in full swing.
+Late fall and spring can also be good times to visit, depending on the activities you want to do while in the big city.

 You must take several factors into consideration when deliberating the best time to visit San Francisco.
 The choice isn’t easy for someone who’s never been to the Northern California city before and as a California local, I’m here to help.

 I’ve visited San Francisco almost every year since adolescence and have experienced the city in every season.
 I know San Francisco like the back of my hand and can help you determine the best time to visit the city with my expertise.

 Once you know the things you want to do in San Fransico, planning will be a piece of cake from there.
 Let’s take a look at the best time to visit San Francisco.

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 See our Advertising Policy for further explanation.
 Thank you!